Volunteer Sign Up Sheets Customizer documentation

 Customizer Page

 A new submenu page is added to the Sign-up Sheets menu called “Customizer”.
 This page is where you will find all the settings for the Customizer.
-The page is split into 3 tabs:
+The page is split into several tabs:

-- DataTables Settings – This sections lets you edit the text that the jQuery DataTables plugin uses for table view controls, as well as enable/disable buttons for DataTables.
+• DataTables Settings – This section lets you edit the text that the jQuery DataTables plugin uses for table view controls, as well as enable/disable buttons for DataTables.

 Changing or Disabling Public Text